pchaganti/ax-roo-flow/README.md

        *   Check that the `.roo/` directory, along with the `.roomodes`file exist in your project root.
        *   Optionally, inspect the `.roo/system-prompt-*` files to ensure placeholders like `WORKSPACE_PLACEHOLDER` have been replaced with your actual system paths.

-   ### Install Global Default and Boomerang Modes
+   ### Install Global Boomerang Mode

-   Since the Default and Boomerang modes both use the default Roo Code system prompt, you may wish to make these modes global.
+   Since Boomerang mode uses the default Roo Code system prompt, you may wish to make this mode global.
 If so, follow these manual steps using the Roo Code UI:

    1.  **Open Roo Code Settings:** Click the Roo Code icon in the VS Code Activity Bar, then click the "Prompts" icon (looks like a book/document - Step 1 in image below).
     <br>